ViArtem/Telephone-directory/README.md

 - MYSQL_DATABASE - the table you use in MySQL.
 Type: string

+Next, be sure to add the `images` folder to the root of the `server` folder

-Next, open the server folder in the terminal and enter the following command:
+Open the server folder in the terminal and enter the following command:

 ```JS
 npm install